Finnomator/WordListSolverGUI/README.md

 To use the Guess the Build Solver:

 1. Enter the hints from the game into the provided text boxes.
-2. The tool will automatically display words that match the hints in the "Matches" section.
+2. The tool will automatically display words that match the hints.

+You can select the dictionaries you want to use.
+The Hypixel words are the default.

 ### Methods of Copying a Match